 Once upon a day, architects and engineers were dependent on third parties like Kinko’s and FedEx for their large format documents.
 Technology has put the ability to produce large prints from office desks.

-Thanks to the technology, engineering printing no longer needs to rely on third-parties or patchwork tiling to produce big sheets.
+Thanks to the technology, engineering printers no longer needs to rely on third-parties or patchwork tiling to produce big sheets.
 Architects no longer have to compress or shrink complex blueprints.
 Wide format printers have become essential architecture supplies, capable of producing huge drawings without compromising quality or ballooning budgets.

 Paper Handling

 Oversized printing may be an option for a wide format printer, but not all do this on an even level.
-There’s the printer that manages occasional use and printers that easily churn them out.
+There’s the architectural printer that manages occasional use and printers that easily churn them out.
 One model may require a single sheet at a time feeding with a bypass slot.
 Others might have a tray designed for wide stock.
 It’s a good idea to have a printer ready to meet your professional needs.
 Otherwise, you end up babysitting operations.

 Automatic Document Feed

-Not all printers have an ADF (automatic document feeder).
+Not all engineering printers have an ADF (automatic document feeder).
 Scanning may not be a priority for your operations, but the best print models are all-in-one solutions.
 It might be a good idea to consider that when purchasing one for your engineering office supplies.
 You never know when you might need to scan a wide print to discover your printer only manages letter or legal paper scans.

 Connectivity

-While you can certainly find printers for your desk, many models have the capacity to take up big space, meaning they may not be conveniently located.
+While you can certainly find architectural printers for your desk, many models have the capacity to take up big space, meaning they may not be conveniently located.
 Built-in Wi-Fi would be a great benefit.
 You won’t have to worry about USB, Ethernet or other services to print as you wish.
 Professionals will be able to print remotely.
 The flexibility will be invaluable.

 Other options include near-field communications, a hotspot for wireless tap-to-connect printing for smart devices.
 The investment in a wide format printer can also include flashcards, USB ports, and flash and external hard drives.